shrikant25-zz/Image_resizer/README.md

-This program uses python's tkinter package to generate GUI and pillow(PIL) package to resize the images.
+This program uses python's tkinter package to generate GUI and pillow(PIL) package to resizes the images.